 Camp Details:

-Who: Children ages 3-6 attending with a parent, guardian, or caretaker
+Who: Children ages 3-6 attending with a parent or guardian

 What to bring: